Hi, I’m Jenni

 Damn It, Jim, I’m a Writer, Not a Marketer

-I never intended to create a site, a book, or a podcast about royal history.
+I never intended to create a site or books about royal history.
 This is possibly the dumbest thing I’ve ever said and the longest I’ve ever taken to reach a foregone conclusion.
-Why wouldn’t I create a site, a book, or a podcast about the subject I’m clearly obsessed with?
+Why wouldn’t I create a site or books about the subject I’m clearly obsessed with?
 Why am I only getting started at age 41?

 Because I wanted to write fiction instead.